• Skip to main content

 • The trial judge did not quarantine the parties’ initial contributions

-• Unlike in the case of Jabour, the Trial Judge did not isolate the H’s contribution of the farming properties from the myriad of other contributions – nor did the trial judge try to find a nexus between the parties’ contributions and certain items of property
+• Unlike in the case of Jabour, the Trial Judge did not isolate the Husband’s contribution of the farming properties from the myriad of other contributions – nor did the trial judge try to find a nexus between the parties’ contributions and certain items of property

 • Jabour involved a long marriage of 24 years.
 The length of a relationship “informs the holistic assessment of contributions.
 Here, the parties relationship subsisted for a little less than 8 years.”